Safffatttu/conanTemplate/README.md

 ## Bincrafters packages
 Some packages are downloaded from non-defualt conan repository.
 Those repositories need to be added using `conan remote add` command.
 For example sdl2 can be found on bincrafters repo, to add this repository to conan run `conan remote add bincrafters "https://api.bintray.com/conan/bincrafters/public-conan"`.

-## Troubleshooting
-If packes can't be installed, build them from source using `--build` argument in conan install command, e.g. `conan install .. --build=abseil`